Posted on 6/25/2015 in Business and Strategy

 One of my clients is an online clothing retailer.
 I was recently tasked with optimizing one of their campaigns to increase total conversions while lowering the cost per conversion, no easy task.
-My AdWords campaign was successful, but I couldn’t see any easy solution to my new problem.
+My Google Ads campaign was successful, but I couldn’t see any easy solution for my new problem.
 I needed to come up with some sort of A/B test and suddenly the word “Bing” popped into my head.
 Historically with other clients, I noticed Bing campaigns having much lower impression volumes, but stay pretty competitive in all other metrics.
-I decided to copy my exact AdWords campaign into Bing and test which publisher would perform better.
-I used all the same keywords, ad copy, and sitelinks to keep it as even as possible.
-Then I convinced the client to break off a small piece of budget to test my Bing theory and the results where even better than I thought.
+I decided to copy my exact Google Ads campaign into Bing and test which publisher would perform better.
+I used all the same keywords, ad copy, and site links to keep it as even as possible.
+Then I convinced the client to break off a small piece of budget to test my Bing theory and the results were even better than I thought.

-Just I expected the impression numbers were much lower in Bing than in AdWords, 58.97% lower to be exact.
-That being said, the total number of conversions were only 17.5% lower due to a much better CTRs and conversion rates.
+Just I expected the impression numbers were much lower in Bing than in Google Ads, 58.97% lower to be exact.
+That being said, the total number of conversions was only 17.5% lower due to a much better CTRs and conversion rates.
 Remember, my main task was to lower the cost per conversion numbers without sacrificing too many conversions.
-Bing’s cost per conversion was 58.66% lower at $13.63 versus $32.97 for AdWords over the same time span.
+Bing’s cost per conversion was 58.66% lower at $13.63 versus $32.97 for Google Ads over the same time span.
 In order to get that great looking number I only had to sacrifice 7 total conversions.
 The ROAS was much higher in Bing as well jumping 83% from a 4.3x to an 8x.